ai404/sim_calibration_duckietown/README.md

 ```
 $ docker exec -it -u root -e DISPLAY=host.docker.internal:0 ![container_id] /bin/bash
 ```
-This will open a terminal in the container.
+In this terminal you now have a command prompt directly into the container.
+We do this (as opposed to using a terminal from the jupyter notebook) so that we can view the GUI for duckiebot calibration.

 ### Perform intrinsic calibration
+In this command prompt, run
 ```
 $ roslaunch pi_camera intrinsic_calibration.launch veh:=default
 ```
-When it launchs you will get a window similar to the one you get when calibrating a real duckiebot ([](#calibration-int))
+When it launches you will get a window similar to the one you get when calibrating a real duckiebot.
+You can resize the window by dragging the bottom-right corner. ([](#calibration-int))

 <figure id="calibration-int">
     <figcaption>Starting the intrinsic calibration.</figcaption>
      <img src="int_calib_start.png" style='width: 90%'/>
 </figure>

 When calibration is succeded ([](#calibration-int-done)) the buttons `CALIBRATE` and `SAVE` will activate:

 * `SAVE` button generates a zip file at `/tmp/TODO` where you can find the images used to calibrate the camera's intrinsics but also a yaml file with calculated parameters.